AnandKumar9/TechnicalNotes/Thoughts.md

 [toc]

+##### Jul 5th, 2024: Things to focus upon

+There are three things I can focus upon everyday - expertise in iOS, tangible outcomes at work, improved knowledge in other areas.

+Expertise in iOS means knowing everything that's happening in iOS and EASE, and some real depth.

+Tangible outcomes at work implies things that I can demonstrably show.
+A new proof of concept, new architecture, a proposal, odd code contributions too, sharing vision of new state.

+Improved knowledge in others means everything else that's outside iOS.
+Android, web, ML, back-end, even knowhow on making decks.

 ##### Jan 12th, 2024: Retrospective of last 7.5 years

 Did I work hard, give it my all. <br>Was I happy, and if not was I too harsh on myself in retrospect. <br>What else should I have really been doing but wasn't. <br>